chris-moreton/concourse-pipeline-controller/README.md

 * The Fly CLI
 * The CredHub CLI

-### Setup Concourse and CredHub

-Please use [Control Tower](https://github.com/EngineerBetter/control-tower) to setup Concourse and CredHub.
+You need to use [Control Tower](https://github.com/EngineerBetter/control-tower) to setup Concourse and CredHub.
+The pipeline controller relies on it.

 ### Setting the Pipeline Initialiser pipeline itself